-In programming, a keyword is a “reserved word” by the language which conveys special meaning to the interpreter.
+In programming, a keyword is a “reserved word” by the language that conveys special meaning to the interpreter.
 It may be a command or a parameter.
 Keywords cannot be used as a variable name in the program snippet.
 Python language also reserves some of the keywords that convey special meaning.
-In Python, keywords are case sensitive.
+In Python, keywords are case-sensitive.

 - To check if a value is present in a list, tuple, range, string, etc.

 - To iterate through a sequence in a for loop.

 The in keyword in Python can be used with if statements as well as with for loops.
 It has the following syntax:

 # Using if statement

 # Using for statement

 for element in sequence: